Will Microgreens Regrow After Harvesting?

 The second critical factor is the shoot apical meristem (SAM).
 This is the growing tip of the plant that contains stem cells capable of continuous division and growth.
 The apical meristem is located at the very top of the seedling, right where you make your harvest cut.

-Research on plant development shows that apical meristems give rise to the primary plant body and are responsible for the extension of the roots and shoots through unlimited division of meristematic cells Encyclopedia Britannica.
+Research on plant development shows that apical meristems give rise to the primary plant body and are responsible for the extension of the roots and shoots through unlimited division of meristematic cells.

-When you harvest microgreens by cutting above the soil line—standard practice whether you're growing on soil, coco coir, or reusable grow mediums—you remove this apical meristem.
+When you harvest microgreens by cutting above the soil line (standard practice whether you're growing on soil, coco coir, or reusable silicone grow mediums) you remove this apical meristem.
 Without it, most plants simply cannot generate new growth.

 The Pea Exception: Why Some Varieties Can Regrow